CommonGarden/Grow-IoT/README.md

 4. Sets up readable and writable streams and listens for commands.

 [Full Grow.js documentation and examples can be found here](http://commongarden.github.io/Grow.js/docs/).

+# Code organization
+The code is organized in the `packages` folder.
+Grow-IoT is a meteor application currently comprised of 3 packages:

+* api: a server for interacting with devices
+* app: the frontend application
+* core: document models

 ### Setting up an instance on Meteor Galaxy